If you want to explore classroom game ideas by grade level, click here to skip to that section of this blog.

 1. Who’s Missing?

 Choose one student to be “it,” and ask them to sit at the teacher’s desk with their eyes closed and ears covered.
 Choose a second student to hide somewhere in the classroom (like behind a bookshelf or under a table).
 Next, all the other students switch desks.
-Once everyone is sitting somewhere new, the “it” student opens their eyes and uncovers their ears and tries to figure out who’s missing.
+Once everyone is sitting somewhere new, the “it” student opens their eyes and uncovers their ears then tries to figure out who’s missing.
 After they get it, choose a new finder and a new hider and go again.

-tip This game works especially well to help everyone memorize each other’s names and faces faster at the beginning of the school year!
+This game works especially well to help everyone memorize each other’s names and faces faster at the beginning of the school year!

-students-playing-charades2.
-Charades
+2. Charades

 Divide students into two groups.
 Have one student from the first group come forward and choose a slip of paper or a card with a word or phrase written on it.
 Their task is to act out the word or phrase for their team to guess within a set amount of time.